Skip to content

 5. Lawyer's decision.
 The lawyer reviews the report, makes their acceptance decision, and documents it.
 The audit trail is automatically constituted.

 6. Periodic review.
-The solution alerts the lawyer when documents are approaching expiry or when external events (changes to the UBO register, new sanctions listing) require a file review.
+The solution alerts the lawyer when documents are approaching expiry or when external events require a file review.

 Take Action Without Compromising Your Professional Obligations

-AI-powered automation enables firms to meet these obligations with a level of rigor and traceability that exceeds manual controls, while fully preserving attorney-client privilege through zero-retention processing, encryption, and sovereign hosting.
+KYC is becoming mandatory for Australian law firms engaged in designated services.
+Disciplinary sanctions for AML/CTF failures are real and significant.
+AI-powered automation enables firms to meet these obligations with a level of rigour and traceability that exceeds manual controls, while fully preserving legal professional privilege through zero-retention processing, encryption, and secure hosting.

 Frequently Asked Questions

-When does a law firm have to apply KYC obligations to a client?
+When does an Australian law firm have to apply KYC obligations to a client?

-KYC obligations apply only when a lawyer acts in connection with certain enumerated activities: assisting with the purchase or sale of real property, managing client funds or securities, opening bank accounts on behalf of clients, incorporating legal entities, serving as a registered agent or director, advising on real estate transactions, creating or managing trusts or foundations, and any transaction exceeding EUR 10,000 or any amount that appears connected to money laundering.
-Purely contentious work โ€” legal advice and courtroom representation โ€” is explicitly excluded from the scope of AML/CFT obligations, which demarcates the boundary between KYC duties and attorney-client privilege protection.
+Under the anticipated Tranche 2 framework, KYC obligations will apply when a lawyer acts in connection with designated services: assisting with the purchase or sale of real property, managing client funds or securities, incorporating legal entities, serving as a registered agent or director, advising on real estate transactions, creating or managing trusts, and transactions that appear connected to money laundering.
+Purely contentious work โ€” legal advice and courtroom representation โ€” is explicitly excluded.

-The key mechanisms are zero-retention processing, where documents are analyzed in volatile memory and deleted immediately after the result is returned with no copy retained on the platform's servers, and strict information compartmentalization, where KYC documents are kept entirely separate from the substantive case file.
-Additionally, all data must remain on EU-hosted infrastructure, because attorney-client privilege must not be subject to the extraterritorial legislation of third countries such as the US CLOUD Act.
-The service agreement must include an explicit, enforceable clause prohibiting reuse of data for model training or any purpose other than the requested verification.
+The key mechanisms are zero-retention processing, where documents are analysed in volatile memory and deleted immediately after the result is returned, and strict information compartmentalisation, where KYC documents are kept entirely separate from the substantive case file.
+All data must remain on securely hosted infrastructure with appropriate jurisdictional protections.

-What are the penalties for AML/CFT non-compliance at a law firm?
+What are the penalties for AML/CTF non-compliance at a law firm?

 What documents must a law firm retain for KYC compliance and for how long?

-Related reading: For the full scope of obligations under the latest EU framework, see our KYC 2026 requirements guide and the AMLD6 compliance guide.
-For B2B entity verification workflows, our KYB business document verification guide covers company extracts, UBO declarations, and cross-referencing against official registries.
+Related reading: For the broader KYC framework, see our KYC 2026 requirements guide.
+For B2B entity verification workflows, our KYB business document verification guide covers company extracts, beneficial ownership declarations, and cross-referencing against official registries.

 Ready to automate your checks?